jorgebucaran/fisher/README.md

 A plugin is:

-1. a directory or git repo with one or more *.fish* functions either at the root level of the project or inside a *functions* directory
+1. a directory or git repo with one or more .fish functions either at the root level of the project or inside a functions directory

-2. a theme or prompt, i.e, a *fish_prompt.fish*, *fish_right_prompt.fish* or both files
+2. a theme or prompt, i.e, a fish_prompt.fish, fish_right_prompt.fish or both files

-3. a snippet, i.e, one or more *.fish* files inside a directory named *conf.d*, evaluated by fish at the start of the session
+3. a snippet, i.e, one or more .fish files inside a directory named *conf.d*, evaluated by fish at the start of the session

 ### How can I list plugins as dependencies to my plugin?

-Create a new *fishfile* file at the root level of your project and write in the plugins you'd like to depend on.
+Create a new fishfile file at the root level of your project and write the plugin URL such as *github.com/owner/repo*.